Stock Market Trading: Meaning, History, Types & Process

 Step 1: Opening a Demat and Trading Account

 Trading in the market requires opening a Demat account with a SEBI-registered stockbroker.
 This process involves documentation like providing a copy of an Aadhaar Card, PAN Card, cancelled cheque and a passport-size photograph.
-This process takes 24-48 hours to complete.

 The Demat account is opened under the depositories such as CDSL and NSDL to enable storing of financial securities such as shares, bonds, debentures, mutual fund units, etc. in a digital format.